rob-mcgrail/rails-template/README.md

 `$ rake db:migrate`

+Once you have tests (./spec) you can run these like:

 `$ rspec`

-Hopefully everything is green.
+Hopefully everything will be green.

 Don't start the app with `$ rails s`, it has a clock and worker thread.
 Start it via:

 `$ foreman start`

-Also:
+Also of note (but unecessary in development mode):

 `$ bundle exec rake assets:precompile`